Drrechu/rna2d/_build/html/_sources/index.rst.txt

 dot_bracket_notation

+RNA sequnce can consist of letters U, A, G, C, u, a, g, c.
+Program accepts dot-bracket sequnces with [, ], {, }, >, < as pseudo-knots.

 Program will not work if either of those lines is missing.
+Output, is stored in "db.txt" file.

-It requires Python 2.7 or higher.
+It requires Python 2.7 with future module installed or Python 3.5.

 .. toctree::